The Best WordPress Analytics in 2026 Isn't a Plugin

 What is the best analytics plugin for WordPress?

-The best approach for WordPress analytics in 2026 is not a plugin.
+The best WordPress analytics in 2026 is not a plugin.
 A lightweight script tag gives you the same data with zero PHP overhead, no database tables, no security vulnerabilities, and no plugin conflicts.
-If you specifically need a WordPress plugin, paste the GA4 code snippet using WPCode (free) rather than installing a full analytics suite.
+If you really do need a WordPress plugin, paste the GA4 code snippet in with WPCode (free) instead of installing a whole analytics suite.

 Does MonsterInsights install other plugins?

 Yes.
-MonsterInsights' setup wizard offers to install four companion plugins with pre-checked toggles: OptinMonster, WPForms Lite, All in One SEO, and UserFeedback Lite.
-All are owned by Awesome Motive, the same parent company.
-On multisite, Duplicator has also been reported to auto-activate network-wide.
+The MonsterInsights setup wizard offers to install four companion plugins, with the toggles pre-checked: OptinMonster, WPForms Lite, All in One SEO, and UserFeedback Lite.
+All four belong to Awesome Motive, the same parent company.
+On multisite, Duplicator has been reported to auto-activate across the whole network too.

 How many security vulnerabilities do WordPress analytics plugins have?

-MonsterInsights alone has 10 documented vulnerabilities.
-Combined with the four plugins its setup wizard installs, the total is 76.
-The most severe include a CVSS 9.9 privilege escalation in AIOSEO and a CVSS 9.0 remote code execution in Duplicator that was actively exploited in the wild.
+MonsterInsights on its own has 10 documented vulnerabilities.
+Add the four plugins its wizard installs and the total reaches 76.
+The nastiest are a CVSS 9.9 privilege escalation in AIOSEO and a CVSS 9.0 remote code execution in Duplicator that was attacked in the wild.

 Can I use Google Analytics without a plugin?

 Yes.
-Copy the GA4 snippet from your Google Analytics property and paste it in your theme's header using WPCode or a child theme's functions.php.
-You get the same data without any PHP overhead or companion plugins.
-The only difference is checking analytics.google.com instead of your WordPress dashboard.
+Copy the GA4 snippet from your Google Analytics property and paste it into your theme's header with WPCode or a child theme's functions.php.
+Same data, no PHP overhead, no companion plugins.
+The only thing that changes is you check analytics.google.com instead of your WordPress dashboard.

 What is the lightest WordPress analytics option?

-Script-tag analytics are the lightest option.
+Script-tag analytics win on weight.
 Clickport's tracker is under 2 KB gzipped.
-Plausible is approximately 1.3 KB.
-Fathom is approximately 2.0 KB.
-All are 65-100 times smaller than GA4's 134 KB payload and add zero server-side overhead to WordPress.
+Plausible is around 1.3 KB.
+Fathom is around 2.0 KB.
+Every one of them is 65 to 100 times smaller than GA4's 134 KB payload, and none of them adds any server-side overhead to WordPress.
+(For non-WordPress setups and a wider field, see my comparison of 15+ Google Analytics alternatives.)

 Do I need a cookie consent banner with WordPress analytics?

-If your analytics tool sets cookies (GA4 does), you need a consent banner in the EU.
-Cookieless analytics tools like Clickport do not set cookies and do not require consent banners.
-This eliminates 50-200 KB of consent JavaScript and ensures you track 100% of visitors instead of only the 40% who click Accept.
+If your analytics tool sets cookies, and GA4 does, you need a consent banner in the EU.
+Cookieless tools like Clickport set no cookies, so they need no banner.
+That cuts 50-200 KB of consent JavaScript and lets you track 100% of visitors instead of just the 40% who click Accept.

 Is WPBeginner's MonsterInsights recommendation trustworthy?

-WPBeginner is owned by Awesome Motive, the same company that owns MonsterInsights.
-The site discloses an "affiliate" relationship but does not prominently state direct ownership.
-In virtually every product category where Awesome Motive has a plugin, WPBeginner ranks that plugin number one.
+WPBeginner is owned by Awesome Motive, which also owns MonsterInsights.
+The site discloses an "affiliate" relationship but never states the outright ownership plainly.
+In nearly every product category where Awesome Motive sells a plugin, WPBeginner happens to rank that plugin number one.

 How do I completely remove MonsterInsights?

-Deactivate and delete MonsterInsights and any companion plugins it installed.
-Then manually clean 14 wp_options entries using WP-CLI or phpMyAdmin (search for "monsterinsights%" and "_amn_mi%").
-If bundled plugins were active, also drop their database tables: 9 from WPForms, 5+ from AIOSEO, and 1 from Duplicator.
-A detailed cleanup guide is available from WP Bullet.
+Deactivate and delete MonsterInsights and any companion plugins it brought along.
+Then clean 14 wp_options entries by hand with WP-CLI or phpMyAdmin (search for "monsterinsights%" and "_amn_mi%").
+If the bundled plugins were active, drop their tables too: 9 from WPForms, 5+ from AIOSEO, and 1 from Duplicator.
+There is a detailed cleanup guide from WP Bullet.

 Comments